quickconverts.org

 TALK Synonyms | Collins English Thesaurus Synonyms for TALK in English: speak, chat, chatter, converse, communicate, rap, articulate, witter, gab, express yourself, …

 Talk synonyms, talk antonyms - FreeThesaurus.com Synonyms for talk in Free Thesaurus.
 Antonyms for talk.
-323 synonyms for talk: speak, chat, chatter, converse, communicate, rap, articulate, witter, gab, express yourself, prattle, natter, …
+323 synonyms for talk: speak, chat, chatter, converse, communicate, rap, articulate, witter, gab, express yourself, prattle, natter, shoot the …

 TALK Synonyms: 248 Similar and Opposite Words - Merriam-Webster Synonyms for TALK: speech, lecture, address, sermon, oration, declamation, presentation, harangue; Antonyms of TALK: suppress, stifle, shut up, clam up